 4. Smart Corporation Group ].
 I didn’t get too much distinction or information from the website.
-Besides that, strangely enough, the address where the event took place is different from all the three addresses for headquarters in Bucharest.
+Besides that, strangely enough, the address where the event took place differs from all three addresses for headquarters in Bucharest.
 Why host at a different address from the ones at “contact”?
 It didn’t make sense.
 Too bad.
 Next!

 5. Pygmalion – advertising facilitators.
 “No description here.
 Just enjoy our daily content.”
 (I guess they don’t do branding).
-Not to mention, the “daily” content was not so “daily” and not even so interesting.
-Day by day by day, if you don’t have something to say, you slowly disappear (I know that one also from experience).
+The “daily” content was not so “daily” and not even so interesting.
+Day by day, if you don’t have something to say, you slowly disappear (I know that from experience).

 6. Arena Advertising Key [en/ro, flash].
-This is exactly the kind of website that all my high school colleagues, more than 10 years ago, were making fun of.
+This is precisely the kind of website that all my high school colleagues were making fun of more than 10 years ago.
 Full of flash and empty of content.
 Hard to read (all in capitals – I guess they don’t do copywriting).
-The navigation menu is right in the 10 % bottom where you can see it by scrolling down.
-The website of this company is such a bad example of promoting, I don’t know where to start.
-You know, sometimes it’s not so bad just to use some Joomla / Drupal / WordPress, if you populate it intelligently with content.
+The navigation menu is correct at the 10 % bottom, where you can see it by scrolling down.
+This company’s website is such a bad example of a promotion that I don’t know where to start.
+You know, sometimes it’s not so bad just to use some Joomla / Drupal / WordPress if you populate it intelligently with content.
 Too bad.
 Next!

-7. Infinit Solutions [en, php] Red doesn’t go so well with blue, you don’t have to be a designer to know that.
-To add to that, white text on a red background is not the best choice of colors.
+7. Infinite Solutions [en, php] Red doesn’t go so well with blue; you don’t have to be a designer to know that.
+To add to that, white text on a red background is not the best choice of color.
 The gray is barely visible.
 There are too many colors.
 The text is not integrated with all the different materials.
 Too much flash.
 It’s good they claim to have innovation.
 Maybe by next year, they’ll learn some basic web copywriting.
-And they are so, so far in Bucharest, almost near the exit!
+And they are so far in Bucharest, almost near the exit!
 Too bad.
 Next!

 8. Chelgate Public Affairs & Public Relations [en, html].
-Though a better use of color, I repeat, red and blue don’t go so well together.
-I use them together, for example, when I want to especially draw attention on some text, but not as a layout.
+Though I repeat a better use of color, red and blue, they don’t go so well together.
+I use them together, for example, when I want to especially draw attention to some text, but not as a layout.
 Though, this is not the main issue.
-The website is too… web 1.0.
-Maybe that wouldn’t be so obvious if it wouldn’t try to seem as web 2.0.
+The website is, too… web 1.0.
+Maybe that wouldn’t be so obvious if it didn’t try to seem like web 2.0.
 The news is old.
 There are few articles.
 The infrastructure between the Romanian and English websites doesn’t seem clear.
 The jobs page is not so appealing.
 All in all, though the presentation is, in content, impressive and professional, the communication seems too rigid.
 Anyway, it’s one of the companies which closed down the party early, because I wanted to pay them a visit by 1 AM during the event and it was all closed down.
 Not so friendly for a PR company.

 “If there is one truth about the truths, then it can be expressed in a few words, as it follows: truth is expressed, usually, in a few words.
 The rest is demonstration.”
 (Valentin Vasiloiu)

 Now the audiences.
-The audience can, in the first place, be separated in 3 great categories:
+The audience can, in the first place, be separated into 3 great categories:

-- clients, friends & partners of each agency which came to have a few friendly chats with the employees
+- clients, friends & partners of each agency who came to have a few friendly chats with the employees

-- closed, that is, people only talk to those they already know; you can recognize this by noticing where their feet are headed to.
-If, for example, three or four people form a closed circle, their feet will be oriented towards those they are interested in addressing.
+- closed; that is, people only talk to those they already know; you can recognize this by noticing where their feet are headed.
+If, for example, three or four people form a closed circle, their feet will be oriented toward those they are interested in addressing.
 Examples: Institute the Cafe, Lowe PR (partially), Cohn & Jansen

-- open, that is, people interested to know other people; you can recognize this by noticing where their feet are not tightly closed in on a circle, and it is possible for someone outside to join the circle and get into the conversation.
+- open, that is, people curious to know other people; you can recognize this by noticing where their feet are not tightly closed in on a circle, and someone outside can join the process and get into the conversation.
 Examples: Free Communication, Lowe PR (partially), Hippos

-Of course, for those who came to dance & drink like to a regular party, the above doesn’t matter so much.
-But it’s interesting to notice as a general atmosphere of the event.
+Of course, the above doesn’t matter so much for those who came to dance & drink like at a regular party.
+But it’s interesting to notice the general atmosphere of the event.

 Each place has its strong points and downsides.
-Now judging these can often lead to unnecessary comparations and I don’t have the proper event management experience to do that.
-But, from a participant’s perspective, I will note for you what got my attention, both in the positive and in the negative.
-All in all, though, I have to warn you I kinda have a soft spot for
+Unfortunately, judging these can often lead to unnecessary comparations, and I don’t have the proper event management experience.
+But, from a participant’s perspective, I will note what got my attention, both positive and negative.
+All in all, though, I have to warn you I have a soft spot for

 Institute, The Cafe

 A place of networking for marcom people.
-It has an impressive library more than generous, especially with titles in design, branding and copywriting.
+It has an impressive library more than generous, especially with design, branding, and copywriting titles.
 The participants could have bought interesting and valuable books at great prices.
-Nice atmosphere, great space, wonderful people.
+Friendly atmosphere, great space, and wonderful people.
 Downside: closed groups.

-It is surely a place to stop for people from agencies and for people who want to enter in agencies, and even for students who want to network and study.
-Unfortunately, The Night of the Agencies didn’t offer such an opportunity here.
+It is a place to stop for people from agencies, people who want to enter agencies, and even students who wish to network and study.
+But, unfortunately, The Night of the Agencies didn’t offer such an opportunity here.
 Too bad.
 Maybe next year.

 (keep reading ↓)